Welcome to Our Residency

 Welcome to the University of Louisville Department of Anesthesiology and Perioperative Medicine Residency Program!
 We are so glad that you are interested in learning more about our program!

 UofL Hospital is located at the heart of the Louisville Metro area in downtown Louisville.
 It is the only Level 1 Trauma Center in the region, admitting more than 3,000 patients each year, along with a comprehensive burn center in the Kentuckiana region.
 UofL is also the first Joint Commission-certified Comprehensive Stroke Center in Kentucky and the 20th in the nation.
 The UofL Brown Cancer Center has multi-disciplinary teams that specialize in the treatment of cancers of all types.
 UofL-Jewish Hospital is a world leader in organ transplantation for lung, heart, liver, and kidneys.
 In fact, the first female artificial heart transplant in the world was performed right here at UofL-Jewish Hospital in September 2021!
 The Norton Children’s Hospital is the region’s only full-service, free-standing pediatric hospital, and is Louisville’s only Level 1 Pediatric Trauma Center and serves as the primary pediatric teaching facility for UofL.

-Our residency program features a Clinical Base Year where interns rotate through several departments including Medicine (with subspecialty rotations in Cardiology, Pulmonology and Geriatrics), Radiology, and Diagnostic Cardiology.
+Our residency program features a Clinical Base Year where interns rotate through several departments including Medicine (with subspecialty rotations in Cardiology, Pulmonology and Geriatrics), Radiology, and Heart Failure.
 Residents are slowly being acclimatized to life for the next three years as we have rotations in the medical and neurosurgical ICU, Obstetric Anesthesia, POCUS ultrasound, and most importantly, a month-long preceptorship in the general operating rooms prior to the actual anesthesia year.